MithrilJS/mithril.js/docs/mithril.component.md

 -	**Component component**

 	A component is supposed to be an Object with two keys: `controller` and `view`.
-Each of those should point to a Javascript function
+Each of these should point to a Javascript function.
+If a contoller is not specified, Mithril will automatically create an empty controller function.

 -	**Object attributes**

-	A key/value map of attributes that gets bound as an argument to the `controller` and `view` functions of the component.
+	A key/value map of attributes that gets bound as an argument to both the `controller` and `view` functions of the component.

 -	**any... args**